01 of 16

 Five Pound Note (New)

-The most recent £5 note to go into circulation has a picture of Queen Elizabeth on one side and Sir Winston Churchill on the other.
+Introduced in fall 2016, the most recent £5 note to go into circulation has a picture of Queen Elizabeth on one side and Sir Winston Churchill on the other.
 These bright teal blue notes are supposedly cleaner and more difficult to counterfeit thanks to enhanced security features.
 Like the £10 note, the new £5 note is made of waterproof plastic.
 One problem with both the £5 and £10 notes is that they have a tendency to cling to each other from static electricity.
 So if you have several fresh ones, make sure you don't accidentally pay with two notes instead of one.Continue to 8 of 16 below.

 08 of 16